2sic/2sxc-docs/2sxc Docs Generator/basics/configuration/index.md

 <img src="./assets/apps-management-goto-global-settings.jpg" class="right-thumbnail">

 Global Settings and Resources were introduced in 2sxc 12.04.
-You can configure them in the _Default App_ of the _Default Zone_ (usuall Zone 1 App 1).
+Configure them in the _Default App_ of the _Default Zone_ (usuall Zone 1 App 1).
-Here you can configure both the standardized `SystemSettings`/`SystemResources` or create an own content-type called `Settings`/`Resources` for custom values.
+You can configure the standardized `SettingsSystem`/`ResourcesSystem` or create an own content-type called `SettingsCustom`/`ResourcesCustom` for custom values.

 In C#/Razor you can access the [Settings Stack](xref:Basics.Configuration.SettingsStack) using the [`Settings` object](xref:NetCode.DynamicCode.Objects.Settings) and the [Resources Stack](xref:Basics.Configuration.ResourcesStack) using the [`Resources` object](xref:NetCode.DynamicCode.Objects.Resources).